karthikathota/JAVA/Readme.md

 -> Network connectivity problems
 etc.

-In java there are 2 ways in whc=ich we can handle these errors during runtime.
+In java there are 2 ways in which we can handle these errors during runtime.

 ## try-catch block